cvuchener/g500/doc/memory.md

 ### Unknown read-only data (112 last bytes of page 0)

 The end of page 0 is not writable and already contains data when plugging the mouse.
+Some of this data is variable.

 ### Persistent memory (pages 1–16)